 Youssef Belghmaidi: Absolutely.
 Morocco shares a lot of similar traits to the context in Togo.
 So obviously, the leaders, the political leaders in Morocco, which are embodied by the king, but mostly by the government, which is led by the Justice and Development Party, which is an Islamist fundamentalist party.
 So they actually do nourish de LGBTQ phobic pressures on people inside Morocco.

-When I was in Morocco, I used to hear a lot of people say, well, even if the government starts legalising stuff about LGBTQ mentalities, and the country will not evolve because the mentalities are supposed to be the main problem.
+And when I was in Morocco, I used to hear a lot of people say, well, even if the government starts legalising stuff about LGBTQ, the mentalities in the country will not evolve because the mentalities are supposed to be the main problem.
 But I don't necessarily agree with that.
-I think that if the leaders were to advance in a good direction for LGBTQ, well most people would follow because they're the leaders and they actually come a lot in this kind of political context, which is not that democratic and really about political leadership.
+I think that if the leaders were to advance in a good direction for LGBTQ, well most people would follow because they're the leaders and they’ve actually come a long way in this kind of political context, which is not that democratic and really about political leadership.
 So there's that about a specific upsurge.

-We also had a lot of cases of homophobia, of transphobia during the recent years, and we have a really violent and intense episode during the first lockdown.
-So it was in March.
-So we had a trans influencer who started making calls to action to people, telling them to go on Tinder so they can find their cousins, their friends, their families.
+We also had a lot of cases of homophobia, of transphobia over recent years, and we have a really violent and intense episode during the first lockdown.
+So it was in March, we had a trans influencer who started making calls to action to people, telling them to go on Tinder so they can find their cousins, their friends, their families.
 So there was like this massive outing campaign that happened.
-And it led to obviously massive violence, to a lot of beatings, a lot of people getting thrown away from their houses, from their families.
+And it led to obviously massive violence, a lot of beatings, a lot of people getting thrown out of their houses, from their families.
 And it was really, really violent and made a lot of noise.
 And I think this specific event is to some extent confusing because why would a trans woman do that to gay people?

-So I think that obviously, it's way more complex than it looks.
+So I think that it is obviously way more complex than it looks.
 But obviously, not only it shows that homophobia and transphobia are still really strong in Morocco, but it also shows a lot of tensions and a lot of division inside the LGBTQ+ world.
 I like to use the word "world" or "galaxy" to talk about LGBT issues, I don't really like the term community because, well, in reality, it's not really one massive united community.
 It's a bit more divided than that.
-Activism has also been pretty intense and pretty strong and like Sheba said the upsurge in homophobia might be also linked to some kind of backlash because activism gets stronger.
+Activism has also been pretty intense and pretty strong, and like Sheba said, the upsurge in homophobia might be also linked to some kind of backlash because activism gets stronger.

 Khopotso Bodibe: Now, if we look into the origin of the laws that punish homosexuality in Senegal, we discover that its origin is in the colonial laws, not in the culture of the country.
 A question to both of you.
 Do you know if homophobia also has colonial origins in Morocco and Togo?

 We lobbied but a little bit.
-But the religious and the media had more impact than ever.
+But religion and the media had more impact than ever.
 So we didn't get what we wanted.
 In fact, the law has been increased.

 Khopotso Bodibe: What is the case in Morocco?

-Youssef Belghmaidi: The parts of the penal code that repress homosexuality in Morocco directly come from France and especially from the criminal code that was written like when Napoleon was in power in France.
+Youssef Belghmaidi: The parts of the penal code that represses homosexuality in Morocco directly come from France and especially from the criminal code that was written such as when Napoleon was in power in France.

 If we also start talking about how all of this affects mentalities, how it affects people, well, it's not really unusual to hear.
 And in a lot of African countries and a lot of African cultures, people believe that homosexuality and trans identity are basically European stuff.
 And basically, none of this is African or anything like that.
 So I do find it quite interesting to see this gap between the fact that in many countries that used to be European colonies, we have repression that comes from colonialism.